 Thursday-Friday-Saturday Back home over the famous Overland Route, the shortest path across the continent.
 You will experience many new scenic thrills, especially crossing the Great Salt Lake-literally "Going-to-sea-by-train."
-Your train is the de luxe San Francisco Overland Limited.
 You will appreciate what modern engineering and skilled Overland Route trainmen have done to make travel-long distance travel-something to be enjoyed and remembered.
 You arrive in Omaha on Friday night, and in Chicago early Saturday morning.